coderkol95/mlflow-k8s-fargate/README.md

 * Optuna automatically finds the best hyperparameters [Hyperparameter ranges are supplied via the UI].
 * Automatic resilience, scaling and load balancing via Kubernetes.
 * Stateful data fetching and experiment run saving from/to S3.
+* Latest image always available for deployment from ECR.

 ```
 This template can be extended and much much more features can be added!!!